MagnusThome/Revox-B77-RGB-Bargraph-VU-PPM/README.md

 All files are here on GitHub for you to order an empty pcb, the front panel (which also is just a regular pcb) and the electronic parts for you to assemble, solder and load the code on to.

-## Programming mode, changing display colors, display mode and "screen saver"
+## Programming mode, changing colors, display mode and "screen saver"

 ### Change display colors
 First long press the front panel button __once__ and then toggle through all the color schemes with short presses.
 To save your choice long press again.